 Preparing a salad with wild greens and herbs is a tasty way to learn about foraging in Vermont.
 Dandelion greens, a wild chicory, are ubiquitous; purslane grows in everyone’s gardens; and watercress can be found in local streambeds.
 Blend these with wild herbs such as mint, thyme, and parsley and then combine with early spring lettuces from the farmer’s market or your garden for a one-of-a-kind salad.
 The exact combination will depend entirely on what is available, the season, and your geography, but the basic idea is that when you add more wild foods to your diet, you are also feeding yourself a rich, healthy spring tonic.

-6 cups mixed wild and garden greens (such as lettuce, arugula, mache, radicchio, young spinach, dandelion, purslane, curly endive, and sorrel)
+- 6 cups mixed wild and garden greens (such as lettuce, dandelion, arugula, sorrel, mache, radicchio, young spinach, purslane, and curly endive)